How to renew Wildcard Certificate for SAP System

 While generating CSR for Wildcard certificate, you can take advantage of SAN entries to define multiple hostnames or aliases which can be used for different Subjects or Instances.

-How to get Signed Certificate
+How to get a Signed Certificate

 Once you generate PSE with Wildcard entries, create CSR via transaction STRUSTSSO2 or at OS level via SAPGENPSE.
-Normally its recommended to generate PSE at Application level via STRUSTSSO2 T-Code.
+Normally its recommended to generate PSE at the Application level via STRUSTSSO2 T-Code.
 While generating CSR, add SAN entries i.e. required DNS or additional hostnames.

 How to renew Certificate

-That’s it, your certificate is renewed and validity is extended.
+That’s it, your certificate is renewed and its validity is extended.
 Make sure to update this renewed cert wherever you have SSL integration with other systems.
 Example of such integration is S/4 and FIORI system integration or FIORI and Web-dispatcher configuration.

-It was so simple right!
+It was so simple, right?
 If you have any other interesting scenario, do share it via comments.

 Reference SAP Notes : 2148457 & 1473710